lucasvtiradentes/tscanner/packages/github-action/README.md

 1. **AI provider CLI installed** (`claude` or `gemini`)
 2. **OAuth credentials** from your local machine

-> **Note:** OAuth tokens have refresh tokens that auto-renew.
-You only need to update the secret if authentication stops working.
+> **Note:** OAuth tokens generated via `claude setup-token` are valid for 1 year.
+You only need to regenerate if authentication stops working.

 <div align="center">